Azure/opendigitaltwins-tools/SmartPlaces.Facilities/samples/Topology/README.md

 ```

-If you have set up logging for your container instance and routed the logs to a log analytics instance, you can look at the CustomLogs / ContainerInstanceLog_CL in your Log Analytics workspace.
-If your instance name is "topology", you can run the following query to get all of the logs
+Verbosity of these logs can be configured in the [appsettings.json](../Topology/src/appsettings.json) file for the Topology app.

+3. If you have deployed this sample code within an Azure Container Instance there are additional methods for accessing the logs.
+    - Within the AzureContainerInstance resource in the Azure Portal you can click `Containers` > `Logs` to view the last few minutes of console logs from the Topology process.
+    - If you've connected the AzureContainerInstance to a LogAnalytics workspace you can query the same console logs given the following queries.

 ```